jaxsonpd/RTOS-Fitness-Monitor/docs/fitness-monitor-v2-spec.md

 7. When not in the Set Goal display a long press on the DOWN button should reset the number of steps counted and distance travelled to zero.
 All variables should be set to their default values.
 The user should be brought back to the Step Count display

-8. The UI should provide feedback to the user that acknowledges and diﬀerentiates between long and short pushes on the DOWN button.
+8. The UI should diﬀerentiate between long and short pushes on the DOWN button.

 9. Setting the step goal, height, weight and inactivity time value: